STRIDES-Codes/Exploring-feature-selection-in-deep-learning-models-for-GDC-Cancer-site-expression-data/README.md

 ## Overview
 * Data collection
-  * Data will be collected from GDC.
-  * We will be collecting several datasets (cancer sites that have same lineages and different lineages)
+  * Data source will be Genmic Data Commons.
+Several datasets (cancer sites that have same lineages and different lineages) will be constructed.
-* Datasets will be used to construcct/compare several supervised and unsupervised models.
+* Datasets created in the previous step will be used to construcct/compare several supervised and unsupervised models.
-* Important features will be extracted and compared with experimental findings
+* Important features from these models will be compared with experimental findings
-* Conclusions
+* Summarize the conclusions
-* Future directions
+* Provide list of open questions and propose future directions